Japanese Calligraphy (Shodo) meets Kakizome.

 However, writing was not for everybody until the Edo Period (1603-1868) when ordinary people began learning writing, reading, and mathematics.
 At terakoya (a term for schools in the Edo Period), children first learned calligraphy (Shodo) and thus performed kakizome, and schools in the Meiji Era (1868-1912) and later eras carried on this custom.

 In earlier years, educated adults used to write ancient Chinese poems with many kanji characters for their kakizome.

 Nowadays, writing just a few kanji is the common form of kakizome, but not many adults engage in it.

 However, most Japanese schools, from elementary through high school, still teach calligraphy (Shodo) and kakizome is often homework during the winter break.

 What tools do you need to write Kakizome or to start Calligraphy (Shodo)?The basic items are:

 5. Calligraphy paper (HANSHI)

-Our Japanese Calligraphy (Shodo) sets includes item 1 to item 4
+Our Japanese Calligraphy (Shodo) sets include item 1 to item 4

-The Japanese Calligraphy (Shodo) sets includes item 1 to item 4 Easy and pack all items compactly and easy to carry.
+The Japanese Calligraphy (Shodo) sets include items 1 to item 4 and pack all items compactly and easily.

-For the first time use, you can start by using a writing brush pen.
-You don't need to have all items to get started to do Shodo but just a writing brush pen.
+For first-time use, you can start by using a writing brush pen.
+You don't need to have all the items to get started to do Shodo but just a writing brush pen.